schuhva/Music-Generation/doc/releases/2.12/Base_01.rst

 tune\_212
 ---------

-For this tune I use the chord sequence of a Jazz Standart. **Georgia on my mind**
+For this tune I use the chord sequence of a Jazz Standard. **Georgia on my mind**

 -  Two E-Piano play only eight while the third also plays sixteenth.
--  An Organ has a seperate Bass line with quarters
+-  An Organ has a separate Bass line with quarters
 -  The Clarinet has the solo voice

 .. code:: python3